 Where was that old oak tree?
 I sure couldn't see any barn.
 I could not even see a light across the rolling hills.
 I was lost.
 And lost on a very lonely & un-traveled road.
 I knew I could drive only so far as I had only a small amount of gasoline in the car.
 (Back then for us young people, we did not buy gasoline by the dollar amount; rather, we determined we were going to drive X number of miles and calculated the number of gallons needed and bought barely enough to make the trip).
 I knew I had to stop so I did.
 Right in the middle of what I hoped was the road so any other car coming along later would find me.
 Trying to walk away from the car was a "no way Jose" idea.

 It was getting colder by the minute and I quickly scrounged around in the borrowed car to see what I could find to help me survive.
-In the trunk I discovered his small tool box and inside was some candles, bless his heart.
+In the trunk, I discovered his small toolbox, and inside were some candles, bless his heart.
 The temperature was still dropping and was well below zero.
-Inside the car I soon began to shake from the cold even though I was wearing a good winter coat.
+Inside the car, I soon began to shake from the cold even though I was wearing a good winter coat.
 The candle was helping me to live, but it did not feel like it at the time.
-I was no longer able to start the engine momentarily for heat and then turn it off to save gas, because soon the snow had drifted too high around the car to make it dangerous to run with the gallon or two of gas left.
+I was no longer able to start the engine momentarily for heat and then turn it off to save gas because soon the snow had drifted too high around the car to make it dangerous to run with the gallon or two of gas left.
 I finally resorted to ripping up the floor carpeting to act as an emergency blanket.
-"He might get mad at me, but at least I have to live for him to say anything to me" was my thoughts on the matter.
+"He might get mad at me, but at least I have to live for him to say anything to me" were my thoughts on the matter.
 That was a very long and miserable night.

 The next day brought a slaking up of the blowing snow, and the temperature was even colder.
 The last of my candles had been consumed.
 My being blanketed in the carpet was my only means of survival that day.

-Not a house, barn or shed in sight; nothing.
+Not a house, barn, or shed in sight; nothing.
 No cars on a highway or road in the distance.
 No row of power poles to even suggest a road.
-I was going to be there awhile longer.
-It wasn't too long my tummy began to growl (I was a young man remember) and I sure wished for some hot tea that we often consumed on a cold day back home.
+I was going to be there a while longer.
+It wasn't too long before my tummy began to growl (I was a young man remember) and I sure wished for some hot tea that we often consumed on a cold day back home.
 Nothing to melt snow in, but did snack on a handful to wet my mouth while I waited.

 A well thought out and stocked bug-out bag at home is a great idea, but many forget about surviving when all they have is what's in the car out in the middle of nowhere during an emergency.

 A small kit of survival items can easily be prepared and unobtrusively stashed in the trunk.
-Not even seen until needed; but its there to save you and others when needed.
+Not even seen until needed, but it's there to save you and others when needed.
 Small enough not to interfere with packing even after making a Wally-World run.
-(You know, go in to buy one thing and come out with two shopping carts full of stuffs).
+(You know, go in to buy one thing and come out with two shopping carts full of stuff).